-Mice with Sirt1 knockout or transgenic mice overexpressing human SIRT1 have similar bile acid concentrations in plasma, bile acids pool size, and content in the liver, and intestine.
-The changes can be identified only in spectra of bile acids where livers from Sirt1 knockout mice contain a lower amount of CA, α MCA, and HDCA, and a higher amount of β MCA than wild-type controls.
-The Sirt knockout mice have also reduced mRNA expression of FXR targets, Cyp8b1, and Cyp7b1 with no other changes detected in the bile acid related enzymes or transporters in the liver and ileum.
-On the other hand, activation of SIRT1 by SRT1720 in heathy mice has no influence on gene expression of liver or ileum molecules responsible for the turnover of bile acids (Kulkarni et al., 2016).We detected a similar absence of changes in gene expression of BA turnover, or rather its importance raises in a pathological situation where the basal activity of SIRT1 and especially FXR is changed.
+Mice with Sirt1 knockout or transgenic mice overexpressing human SIRT1 have similar bile acid concentrations in plasma, bile acids pool size, and content in the liver and intestine.
+The changes can be identified only in spectra of bile acids where livers from Sirt1 knockout mice contain a lower amount of CA, $\alpha$ MCA, and HDCA, and a higher amount of $\beta$ MCA than wild-type controls.
+Sirt1 knockout mice have also reduced mRNA expression of FXR targets, Cyp8b1, and Cyp7b1 with no other changes detected in the bile acid related enzymes or transporters in the liver and ileum.
+On the other hand, activation of SIRT1 by SRT1720 in healthy mice does not influence on gene expression of liver or ileum molecules responsible for the turnover of bile acids (Kulkarni et al., 2016).
+We detected a similar absence of changes in gene expression of these genes.
+Collectively, it may indicate that SIRT1 has a secondary role in the regulation of bile acids turnover, or rather its importance raises in a pathological situation where the basal activity of SIRT1 and especially FXR is changed.

-We detected reduced SIRT1 activity in our ethinylestradiol group which may encourage the administration of SIRT1 activating agents.
+We detected reduced SIRT1 activity in our ethinylestradiol group, which may encourage the administration of SIRT1 activating agents.
 In support, administration of SIRT1 activator SRT1720 was protective in estrogen-induced cholestasis via enhancement of FXR pathway (Yu et al., 2016) with consequent induction of FXR, BSEP, MRP2, NTCP, and CYP7A1.
-SRT1720 also significantly repressed the release of proinflammatory cytokines such as IL-6, and TNF- α provoked by ethinylestradiol.
+SRT1720 also significantly repressed the release of proinflammatory cytokines such as IL-6, and TNF- $\alpha$ provoked by ethinylestradiol.
 A similar beneficial effect of SIRT1-FXR activation was observed by the same research group in ANIT-induced cholestasis (Yu et al., 2017), and also by Kulkarni et al (2016) in hyperchloremia induced by cholic acid diet.
-Herein, the content of SIRT1 was reduced in three mouse models of cholestasis -1% cholic diet, bile duct ligation, and Mdr2 knockout strain (the model of primary sclerosing cholangitis) and Sirt1720 repressed CYP7A1 and CYP27A1(Kulkarni et al., 2016).
+Herein, the content of SIRT1 was reduced in three mouse models of cholestasis - 1% cholic diet, bile duct ligation, and Mdr2 knockout strain (the model of primary sclerosing cholangitis) and SRT1720 repressed CYP7A1 and CYP27A1 (Kulkarni et al., 2016).
 In contrast, SIRT1 was significantly induced in livers of cholestatic patients, bile duct-ligated mice, and Mdr2 knockout mice in another study (Blokker et al., 2019).
-Mice with overexpressed SIRT1 showed exacerbated liver impairment while knockout of this receptor or its blockade showed improvement in BDL (bile duct ligation) and DDC (3,5-diethoxycarbonyl-1,4-dihydrocollidine) cholestasis (Blokker et al., 2019).
+Mice with overexpressed Sirt1 showed exacerbated liver impairment while knockout of this receptor or its blockade showed improvement in the bile duct-ligated group (Blokker, Maijo et al. 2019).
 The role of SIRT1 in cholestasis is therefore questionable.
-Our result of increased bile acids plasma concentrations in ethinylestradiol-treated mice administered with metformin which showed significant SIRT1 induction supports rather detrimental effects of SIRT1 in this type of cholestasis.
+Our result of increased bile acids plasma concentrations in ethinylestradiol-treated mice administered with metformin showed significant SIRT1 induction supports rather detrimental effects of SIRT1 in this type of cholestasis.